 A lot of airlines offer cheap prices for locals, but make sure you check your credit card fees for foreign transaction fees and exchange rates or you could lose all the savings!

-Make sure you use a VPN connection when looking at local websites.
-We use TunnelBear and it’s great!
+I use TunnelBear and it’s great!
 It has an app and a chrome extension.
 The first 500MB of data is free every month, and if you send a tweet out to share Tunnel Bear, you get another 500MB on top (1GB of data).

-We have been using the free version for over 2 years and never had to upgrade!
+I’ve been using the free version for over 2 years and never had to upgrade!

-4| Find the best time to book
+7. Find the best time to book

 There are two factors to consider here: